All Episodes

 It's a federal issue at some level.

-And it's simply we don't have permission.
+And it's simply, we don't have permission.

 We haven't struck a deal to pay for it.

-It's just it's it's just outrageous.
+It's just, it's, it's just outrageous.

-And it's so outrageous the people who own the music are screwing themselves by by seeing to it that their work is not exposed.
+And it's so outrageous the people who own the music are screwing themselves by seeing to it that their work is not exposed.

-It's it's it's it's like it's like a government runs things.
+It's like a government runs things.

 When a subway ridership goes down, they raise fares.

-Uh in the private sector, you lower fares, lower prices to increase volume.
+In the private sector, you lower fares, lower prices to increase volume.

-We're always looking for ways to do it, because look at this is excellence in broadcasting, and as a highly trained specialist, it it it does not satisfy me to have to send this program out podcast wise without any of the audio in it in terms of the music, because the music is a significant part of the program.
+And as a highly trained specialist, it does not satisfy me to have to send this program out podcast-wise without any of the audio in it in terms of the music because the music is a significant part of the program.

 So we're always working on it.